1. Queen Cleopatra was not an Egyptian

 7. Cleopatra was effective in seducing her lovers in order to improve Egypt’s diplomatic alliances

 Cleopatra made such an impact on Mark Antony when she was 14, that he instantly fell in love with her.
 Throughout this period, Mark Antony was a part of ‘Gabinius’ army and was funded by Cleopatra’s father.
 As a result, she developed a passion for him in order to acquire a military for herself throughout her reign.

 Julius Caesar and Cleopatra started a relationship in 48 BC, although Julius was her brother’s and husband’s ward.
 Cleopatra recognized the importance of maintaining a connection with Caesar.
 Caesar stayed faithful to her throughout their partnership, and she publicly claimed about her romance with him.

 8. Myth of her beauty

-Cleopatra is frequently shown in art and movies as an exquisite seductress, yet there is information that she wasn’t quite as physically attractive as some of you may believe.
+Cleopatra is frequently shown in art and movies as an exquisite seductress.
+However, there is information that she wasn’t quite as physically attractive as some of you may believe.
 Her profile appears on ancient Egyptian currencies, and that she had a masculine face and a chiselled chin.
-Cleopatra is said to have fought hard to maintain control over how she was viewed by the people, and her depiction on Egyptian currencies was a method for her to look more manly in terms of defining her strength and right to govern.
+Queen Cleopatra is said to have fought hard to maintain control over how she was viewed by the people.
+Her depiction on Egyptian currencies was a method for her to look more manly, defining her strength and right to govern.

 9. Cleopatra was a brilliant and intelligent woman